prahee/data-challenge/README.md

 Next came spatial analysis.
 I used the centroid coordinates to calculate clustering via nearest-neighbor distances.
 The barnacles weren’t randomly spread out; they were clustered in tight zones, likely tied to microhabitat preference.

-For the modeling side, I assumed a barnacle detection model already exists.
-I defined what its input/output would look like, then mocked up what a human-in-the-loop correction system might do.
-The idea was to explore how scientists could interact with a model to validate predictions or flag edge cases.

-Lastly, I built a Streamlit app (app.py) for visualizing everything.
-You can explore the traits, zoom into spatial patterns, and export summaries.
+On the modeling side, I assumed a barnacle detection model already exists.
+I defined the input and output, and mocked up how scientists might interact with it.The Streamlit app (app.py) lets you interactively explore the data.
+To run it, make sure you have python installed and then install the core packages.
+The full analysis pipeline is also in the Jupyter notebook (Barnacle_Data_Exploration.ipynb).
+You can launch it with jupyter notebook after installing the same dependencies.
+Everything (images, masks, feature extraction tools, and documentation) is in this repo.